Don't Trip Yourself up While Buying your New Home

-Don't buy big-ticket items.
-Although you will be dreaming of ways to turn your new home into a showplace, avoid major purchases like appliances, electronics, or expensive furnishings.
-You will also want to avoid vacations and vehicle purchases until the closing of your loan.
-Your credit numbers could be altered suddenly if you purchase new furniture using credit cards.
-It's even a red flag to make those big-ticket purchases with cash.
-Lenders are examining your cash on hand when considering your loan.
+Don't buy luxury items.
+Although you may be planning ways to turn your new home into a castle, avoid big ticket purchases like appliances, electronics, or furniture.
+You will also want to keep away from vacations and vehicle purchases until the closing of your loan.
+Using credit cards to buy new living room furniture could compromise your loan process by altering your numbers dramatically.
+Using cash to buy big items can even create an issue: most lending institutions look at your cash on hand when approving your mortgage loan.